wdlcameron/Cell-Segmentation-Using-Deep-Learning/README.md

 ## Overview:

 A module to train cell segmentation models using deep learning, as outlined in "Cell segmentation using deep learning: comparing label and label-free approaches using hyper-labeled image stacks"  (WD Cameron, CV Bui, AM Bennett, HH Chang, and JV Rocheleau).
-The objective is to train models that can taake cellular images or varying types and

 ## Quickstart:
 Make sure you have the base requirements intalled and have a CUDA-enabled GPU.
 Download the "Model Trainer" dataset from the provided link and unzip it into a `.data` folder in your home user directory.
 Open [**Segmentation Model Trainer.ipynb**](Segmentation%20Model%20Trainer.ipynb) and run the cells to train the default models.
 Further instructions are provided in the notebook.